All about Hybrid Cloud Trends

 Increased adoption of big data, IoT, and mobile devices are major external trends that are converging to provide the perfect catalyst for increased adoption of hybrid cloud services in the medium term.
 As these major external trends become ubiquitous and the number of organizations laying out policies for bring-your-own-device, use of social media, and sensors increases, there will be an explosion of mobile, structured, and unstructured data.
 The hybrid cloud will provide an ideal ecosystem and platform for the planning and rapid execution of these major trends.

-Microservices is a new paradigm for deploying applications that relies on each tier of an application being its own horizontally scalable layer.
+Microservices is a new paradigm for deploying applications that rely on each tier of an application being its own horizontally scalable layer.
 The servers in each tier typically have a single job, for example, an authentication service.
 With microservices, each tier scales out independently and the services become building blocks that can compose more complex services.
-Composability is a hallmark of cloud native applications, which are driven by application programming interfaces (APIs), even for intercommunication.
-Composability via APIs is the object-oriented programming of cloud native applications - it allows isolation, scalability, and re-use.
+Composability is a hallmark of cloud-native applications, which are driven by application programming interfaces (APIs), even for intercommunication.
+Composability via APIs is the object-oriented programming of cloud-native applications – it allows isolation, scalability, and re-use.
 Because microservices depend heavily on network-based API calls for communication between services, the components are highly sensitive to latency between services.
 That typically means all the services need to be in a local or metro network area.
-This is a key factor driving the adoption of hybrid cloud: the need to maintain a private cloud environment, but a desire to have fast, low-latency connectivity to public cloud resources to take advantage of public cloud as well.
+This is a key factor driving the adoption of hybrid cloud: the need to maintain a private cloud environment, but a desire to have fast, low-latency connectivity to public cloud resources to take advantage of the public cloud as well.